savetier/linux_setup/README.md

 # Linux Setup
-Some essential commands for Manjaro and Ubutnu
+Some essential commands for Manjaro

 ## Replace CapsLock with Backspace